-Is a dental provider and the MHCP recipient caseload is at least 10% of the provider’s annual active caseload, or the dental provider accepts new MHCP recipients who are children with special health care needs For purposes of this provision, children with special health care needs are children up to 18 years of age who:
+Dental providers may limit acceptance of new patients who are MHCP recipients if recipients comprise at least 10 percent of their annual active caseload or if the dental provider accepts new MHCP recipients who are children with special health care needs.
+For purposes of this provision, children with special health care needs are children up to 18 years of age who meet the following criteria:

 If MHCP accepts the notice, the acceptance will be effective 10 days after MHCP notifies the provider in writing, and will remain in effect for the remainder of the provider's fiscal year.
 Providers who wish to continue limiting MHCP caseload must file a new notice each year.
 A provider who has a contract with an MHCP-contracted MCO must notify each plan of its intention to limit acceptance of new MHCP patients.

-MS 62D.04, subd.
+Minnesota Statutes 62D.04, subd.
 5 Issuance of Certificate Authority, Participation; government programs

-MS 256B.0644 Reimbursement under Other State Health Care Programs
+Minnesota Statutes 256B.0644 Reimbursement under Other State Health Care Programs